ACH4Q/ach4q.github.io/_posts/2025-08-01-anti-cheats.md

 ### User-Level Anti-Cheats (Ring 3)

 These programs run in the background when you launch a game, with the same privileges as any normal application (like your web browser).
 Their job is to:
- .Scan game files for tampering.
-.
-Monitor player behavior
-.
-Check running processes for cheat tools like Cheat Engine or debuggers
+ Scan game files for tampering Monitor player behavior Check running processes for cheat tools like Cheat Engine or debuggers

 Examples: Dota 2 or oldest games of CS

-**so user level anticheats do** a Less intrusive doesn't require deep system access. and Lower security risk (can't be easily exploited by malware).
+**so user level anticheats do** a Less intrusive doesn't require deep system access and Lower security risk (can't be easily exploited by malware).

 **But in the opposite side**
  Easier for cheaters to bypass (many hacks run at kernel level).